Majorette (toy manufacturer): Contemporary Majorette

 About 2010, similar to Matchbox or Hot Wheels, Majorette was moving into plastic cars and trucks of larger sizes.
 One example from this new "Kids Mate" series was a Mini Cooper in about 1:20 scale.
 The car is very detailed and complete with all opening features, but all in plastic in a package with bright (but Majorette-like) red colors.
 Also in this series is a line of plastic trucks; a trash truck, a logging truck, and a container truck.
-This line seems a more commercial "toy" ground whereas Solido (also a Dickie company) has the 1:43 scale collectibles with Majorette offering the smaller 1:64 line as well.
+This line seems a more commercial "toy" ground whereas Solido (also a Simba Dickie company) has the 1:43 scale collectibles with Majorette offering the smaller 1:64 line as well.

-The Majorette factory in Bangkok, Thailand, was almost completely destroyed by heavy floods in the fall of 2011.
+The Majorette factory near Bangkok, Thailand, was almost completely destroyed by heavy floods in the fall of 2011.
 Zinc injection molding equipment, nearly all plastic injection machines, and all mechanical equipment needed to be replaced.
 Production at this facility was resumed by July 2012 with most of the 470 employees keeping their jobs.
 The total investment in this reconstruction was approximately €10 million.

-Recently, Majorette has been manufacturing some cars from the Vision Gran Turismo Lineup from the game series Gran Turismo.
-The cars include Mercedes-Benz AMG Vision Gran Turismo, Nissan Concept 2020 Vision Gran Turismo, Alpine Vision Gran Turismo, Infiniti Concept Vision Gran Turismo, Mitsubishi XR-PHEV Vision Gran Turismo and Peugeot Vision Gran Turismo.

-Around 2017 Majorette became more visible in the United States with new lines appearing in several retail stores, like Toys R Us.
-With Toys R Us going out of business in 2018, however, much of that new visibility was eliminated.